maelfabien/maelfabien.github.io/_posts/2019-7-1-GridRand.md

 # Randomized Search

 Randomized Search follows the same goal.
 However, we won't test sequentially all the combinations.
 Instead, we try random combinations among the range of values specified for the hyper-parameters.
-We initally specify the number of random configurations we want to test in the parameter space.
+We initially specify the number of random configurations we want to test in the parameter space.

 The main advantage is that we can try a broader range of values or hyperparameters within the same computation time as grid search, or test the same ones in much less time.
-We are however not guaranteed to identify the best combination, since not all combinations will be tested.
+We are however not guaranteed to identify the best combination since not all combinations will be tested.

 ![image](https://maelfabien.github.io/assets/images/grid_2.png)